-The NSHSS Pillars guide and focus our mission to providing members with the best possible resources for success.
-Established by our Co-Founder, Claes Nobel and the 7 Rights as well as influenced by our own members, the following principles encompass the future of our organization and how we plan to Be More to create a world of possibilities.
+The NSHSS Pillars guide and focus our mission of providing members with the best possible resources for success.
+Established by NSHSS Co-founder Claes Nobel and influenced by his 7 Rights, as well as by our own members, the following principles encompass the future of our organization and how we plan to Be More to create a world of possibilities.

 How to Be More--Advice from Claes Nobel, NSHSS Co-founder

 Take comfort in some advice from Claes Nobel, grand nephew of Alfred Nobel who established the Nobel Prizes, which are recognized worldwide as the most prestigious awards available in the fields of literature, medicine, physics, chemistry, economics and activism for peace.
 Claes Nobel emphasized the importance of setting goals and working diligently to achieve them.

 Using Artificial Intelligence, Neeyanth Created a cost-effective, early diagnosis system for Parkinson’s Disease with more than a 96% accuracy rating.
 The system, PDGAN, is patent pending and talks are being held with the Michael J. Fox Foundation to get clinical testing done for the system.